KARANSINGH34951/java-script-in-30-Days/README.md

 # JAVA-SCRIPT-NOTES

-#day 1 to day60 java script learning
+#day 1 to 30 days of java script learning